The Potential Role of a Hydrogen Network in Europe: Transport Sector

 \subsection{Land Transport}

 The diffusion of battery electric vehicles (BEV) and fuel cell electric vehicles (FCEV) in land transport is exogenously defined.
-For 2050, we assume that 85\% of land transport is electrified and 15\% uses hydrogen fuel cells.
+For our mid-century scenarios, we assume that 85\% of land transport is electrified and 15\% uses hydrogen fuel cells.
 No more internal combustion engines exist.

 The energy savings gained by electrifying road transport, are computed through country-specific factors that compare the current final energy consumption of cars per distance travelled (average for Europe \SI{0.7}{\kwh\per\kilo\metre}\citeS{europeancommission.jointresearchcentre.JRCIDEESIntegrated2017}) to the \SI{0.18}{\kilo\watt\hour\per\kilo\metre} assumed for the battery-to-wheel efficiency of electric vehicles.